basf/metis-bff/README.md

 - `npm -v >= 7`
 - Postgres (any relatively new)

-To upgrade `node` run `npm install -g n && n lts` and re-start shell
+To upgrade `node` run `npm install -g n && n lts` and re-start the shell.

 ## Installation